 You can cancel your reservation without penalty before the rental start date with no charges, as your credit card information is not taken when you book with us.

 INFORMATION ABOUT LANAI

-Lanai, also known as The Pineapple Island, is the sixth-largest island in Hawaii.
-Here are five facts about Lanai:
+Lanai, also known as the Pineapple Island, is the sixth-largest of the Hawaiian Islands.
+Here are 5 facts about Lanai:

-The Hawaiians originally called it “Lana’ikea,” meaning “day of the conquest of the sky.”
+Lanai was originally known as “Lana’ikea,” meaning “day of the conquest of the sky,” by the Hawaiians.

-James Dole, the founder of Dole Pineapple Company, bought the island in 1922 and turned it into the world’s biggest pineapple plantation.
-Pineapple was the island’s main source of income until the 1980s.
+James Dole, the founder of Dole Pineapple Company, purchased the island of Lanai in 1922 and turned it into the largest pineapple plantation in the world.
+The island’s economy was heavily reliant on pineapple until the 1980s.

-Today, Larry Ellison, co-founder of Oracle Corporation, owns 98% of the island, and he has invested heavily in its infrastructure, including the Four Seasons Resort Lanai’s renovation.
+Today, the island of Lanai is mostly owned by Larry Ellison, co-founder of Oracle Corporation.
+Ellison purchased 98% of the island in 2012 and has since invested heavily in the island’s infrastructure, including the renovation of the Four Seasons Resort Lanai.

-Lanai is well-known for its natural beauty and outdoor activities, such as hiking, snorkelling and diving.
-The island also has many cultural and historical sites, including ancient Hawaiian fishing villages, petroglyphs, and sacred sites.
+Lanai is known for its natural beauty and outdoor activities, including hiking, snorkeling, and diving.
+The island is also home to several cultural and historic sites, including ancient Hawaiian fishing villages, petroglyphs, and sacred sites.